Where do your ideas come from?

 Short Answer: Everywhere.

 Long Answer: Story ideas can (and do) come from anywhere (and everywhere).
 Anything I’ve done or experienced.
 Anything that’s happened to me in the past.
 Anything that’s happening to me now.
 Anything that’s happening to people I know.
 Sometimes ideas come from other stories like the ones I read in books or watch on TV or in movies.
 Other times ideas come from games or songs.
 Ideas can come from a trip to a theme park (like in the picture above), a toy on my shelf that I used to play with as a kid, or the owl perched on the falling-down barn in my yard.
-The kids in my life also inspire my stories (especially the really awesome ones, like the kids I used to teach and my amazing niece).
+The kids in my life also inspire my stories (especially the really awesome ones, like the kids I used to teach and my amazing nieces).
 Here’s the thing about being a writer.
 Anything and everything in your life is up for grabs.

 I sometimes think of my mind like a giant room with shelves on every wall.
 Every single thing that’s ever happened to me–everything I’ve seen and done and felt and wondered and thought has its own box somewhere on those shelves.
 And as I’m writing, if I want to write about kids playing sports, I don’t necessarily think oh, let me remember what it was like when I used to play softball in fifth grade.
 Instead, my mind just automatically goes and opens up the “Fifth Grade Softball” box and sees what’s inside.
 It’s not magic exactly, but sometimes it sure does feel like it.